matrix-org/dendrite/docs/FAQ.md

 ## Dendrite is running out of PostgreSQL database connections

 You may need to revisit the connection limit of your PostgreSQL server and/or make changes to the `max_connections` lines in your Dendrite configuration.
 Be aware that each Dendrite component opens its own database connections and has its own connection limit, even in monolith mode!

+## VOIP and Video Calls don't appear to work on Dendrite

+There is likely an issue with your STUN/TURN configuration on the server.
+If you believe your configuration to be correct, please see the [troubleshooting](administration/5_troubleshooting.md) for troubleshooting recommendations.

 ## What is being reported when enabling phone-home statistics?